DeveloperNoShinigami/Eidolon-Unchained/docs/datapack_overview.md

 4. **Research**
    - `research_chapters/` organize research topics and can reference a category ID.
    - `research_entries/` link to a research chapter and may unlock codex entries.
+   - Entries may specify `conditions` that must be met before their `tasks` can progress.

 ## Required and Optional Fields